 The Board of Management comprises:

 - Four persons, each being a member of the Foundation in any class of membership, appointed by the King’s College Board of Governors.
-The 2016 Members are Richard Kidd, Peter Wilson, Simon Power and Liz Young.
+The current Members are Shan Wilson, Liz Young, Carollyn Chaplin and Michael Harper.

 - Three persons who are members in any class of membership elected by the Members.
-Current Members are Andy Morris, Murray Reid, Carrie Hobson.
+Current Members are Peter Clarke, Murray Reid, Carrie Hobson.

 - The Headmaster of the College as an ex-officio member of the Board of Management.

 The Foundation Board of Management meets formally every month to review overall progress on the goals of the Foundation.
-The Director of Marketing and Development and the Director of Commercial Services of the College attend the Foundation Board meetings.
+The Director of Commercial Services of the College also attends the Foundation Board meetings.

 Murray has been a Foundation Board Member since 2011 and is an Old Collegian (School, 1974–78).
 His two sons, Hamish and Johnny, attended the College between 2006 and 2013 (Peart).

 Murray holds a Bachelor of Commerce (Agricultural) from Lincoln University and has more than 25 years’ experience in the marketing and advertising industry.
-He is the founding director and owner of Federation Limited, an independent marketing communications agency.
-Murray has also served on a number of industry-related boards.
+Currently the Group Engagement Director for SCG, Murray has also served on a number of industry-related boards.